-Then, as a whole, watch the film.
+Then as a whole, watch the film.
 Have people list at least two stakeholder groups that are affected by this situation, and how.
 They don't have to agree with their statement or have a solution.
 Just have them start thinking about whom they believe can affect change or those who are affected by the situation.

-Divide students into three groups, and assign them to a table - every group will visit each of the three tables during part 2.
+Divide students into three groups, and assign them to a table - each group will visit each of the three tables during part 2.

-Part 2: Travel Through the Points of View Here, they will view the film through the lens associated with the table at which they are sitting.
+Part 2: Travel Through the Points of View Each group will start at their designated table (5 minutes).
+Here they will view the film through the lens associated with the table at which they are sitting.
 What are the positive effects of this lens and the negative?
 Each group must add at least one new item to the list at each table.
 It must be something new and can not be a repeat of what other groups have said.

-Rotate until each group has visited all 3 three tables (lenses).
+Rotate until everyone has visited all three tables (lenses).

-As a group, debrief.
-Ask each group to share the written items at their table.
-Discuss ocean acidification from the three lenses.
-You can also discuss Aquaculture and fisheries through the three lenses.
-What topics come up as possible disagreements or conflicts, and how might we overcome those to come to sustainable solutions?
+Ask each group to share out the written items at their table.
+Discuss the warming trends in the ocean from the three lenses.
+You can also discuss the connection of ocean temperatures to weather or marine life and the biases that sometimes exist between inland communities and coastal communities, as well as communities outside of your town.
+What topics come up as possible disagreements or conflict, and how might we overcome those to come to sustainable solutions?